So?………..Who is Gig Guide Pete?

 How did the Gig Guide Start?

 Way back in 2012, I used to buy the Melton Times to look at the Gig List (or take a sneaky look at the The Melton Times in WH-Smiths) because before I started, that’s what it was!
-Just a list and times of band names.
+Just a list and the start times and band names.
 I suggested the Idea to the Melton Times around late Feb 2012 of doing a gig guide.
-I was asked to write a test piece by Michael Cooke (the then Editor).
-The Gig Guide nearly ended right there, There was “No room at the Inn” at Grigglefish’s last Gig and only on my second attempt did I manage to get in.
+I was asked to write a test piece by (the then Editor) Michael Cooke.
+I was asked to write about Grigglefish’s last Gig.
+The Gig Guide nearly ended right there, There was “No room at the Inn” and only on my second attempt did I manage to get in.

-At this point my only backer was Mick Rathbone from the Genny B, I finally persuaded Janet from the Noels to trust me with her upcoming artists lists and the Gig Guide was on its way.
+At this point my only backer then Generous Briton Landlord, Mick Rathbone.
+It took a while! but I finally persuaded Janet Ling (Landlady for 25 years) for the Noels to trust me with her upcoming artists lists and the Gig Guide was on its way.

-The Melton Times liked the Idea and advertised for ‘Bands on the Circuit’ for “Local bands on the circuit to send in pictures and details of upcoming Gigs” The silence was deafening!
-(Most bands who play in Melton do not live in Melton) a little known fact!
+The Melton Times liked the Idea and advertised for ‘Bands on the Circuit’ for “Local bands on the circuit to send in pictures and details of upcoming Gigs” The silence was deafening! (little known fact!
+Most bands who play in Melton do not live in Melton).

-Wind onto August 2012 when I started collating the information and sending it into The Melton Times and the Melton Times Gig Guide began.
+Wind on into August 2012 when I started collating the information from the venues about who’s playing where and sending it into The Melton Times.
+This is how the Melton Times Gig Guide began.
 Because the folks writing and publishing the Melton Gig Guide had no knowledge of The Bands or The Venues, it was fraught with mistakes!
-I begged them to let me write the Gig Guide and from September 13th 2012 onwards I provided the Content in edited form (Still with final edit in the hands of The Copy Editor of the Melton Times).
+I begged them to let me write the Gig Guide content as well as collecting and collating it, and from September 13th 2012 onwards I did.
+I provided the Content in edited form (Still with final edit in the hands of The Copy Editor of the Melton Times).
 The 25th of October 2018 marked my last Melton Times Gig Guide This represents over 6th Years of The Melton Times Gig Guide, and was the longest running Column in the paper from a single contributor (Source Michael Cooke Editor)

 Melton Gig Guide Website: